adiwg/mdEditor-doc/record/edit/quality.md

 **Transfer Options **provide details regarding obtaining the product.
 Online and offline options are available.
 Consult the [**Transfer Options**](/record/edit/quality/edit-distributors.md)** **section of this manual to learn how to edit transfer options.

+**Order Process** describes the steps necessary for ordering the product.
+Consult the Order Process section of this manual to learn about editing the order process.